-Ex 4.27 - A committee provided phone banking services.
+Ex 4.26 -A committee provided phone banking services.
 The services included the use of phone banking software, the cost of the call list, the cost of voter updates from the registrar, and donated materials and snacks for the volunteers.
 The calls expressly advocated for a candidate and a measure, both of which will be voted upon by all of the same voters.
 The message provides equal time to both committees, so the contribution to each committee is valued at one-half of the total cost for the phone bank.
-Note: If a phone bank makes calls on behalf of several committees must also report the fair market value, which may not be determined simply by dividing the full cost by the number of committees.
+Note: If a phone bank makes calls on behalf of several committees with different voting jurisdictions and different messages, the committees must also report the fair market value, which may not be determined simply by dividing the full cost by the number of committees.
 Contact the FPPC for assistance.